 Shadow Boxing 5.10*** (Jay Foley, Matt Bogar)

-Start in a short dihedral follow cracks up this (blue # 3 Camalot helpful) then step onto steep face with distinct pockets through green lichen streak (crux, small wires).
+Start in a short right facing dihedral follow cracks up this (blue # 3 Camalot helpful) then step onto steep face follow thin seem through distinct pockets up green lichen streak (crux, small wires).
 As the angle decreases pass left of tree then up short headwall (microcam helpful) to chain anchor.
 Standard rack

 Follow line of bolts up steep arete 10 feet right of Shadow Boxing and just left of Shade Hunter corner.
 Shares finish and chain anchor with Shadow Boxing (microcam helpful).
 Bolts and one small optional piece at top.